Notice: THIS SITE WILL SOON BE GONE. See my new site www.lesleythomas.com (link is over on the left)

 Finalist for the Pacific Northwest Booksellers Award

-Flight of the Goose has been studied at Boston University, University of Alaska, University of Washington, North Slope School District, Sterling College in Vermont, The International School of Shamanism, and by students of Sandra Ingerman and book clubs the world over.
+Flight of the Goose has been studied at Boston University (theology), University of Alaska, University of Washington, North Slope School District, Sterling College in Vermont, Washington State high schools (ecology), and by students of Sandra Ingerman and book clubs the world over.

 I was faculty at Kachemak Bay Writers Conference 2007

-Flight of the Goose is recommended by noted shamanic teacher Sandra Ingerman; Alaska Gray Lines (lists among "Top 17 Books set in Alaska"; John Marshall, book critic for The Seattle Post-Intelligencer; First Alaskans Magazine; Die Presse newspaper of Austria; Endicott Studio of Mythic Arts; Sacred Hoop Magazine; Shaman's Drum Journal; Women's Fiction Book blog ;New Connexion Magazine; Bookslut; Die Presse of Austria, arctic ecologists, birders, book clubs and literary critics
+Flight of the Goose is recommended by 2012 Inuit Studies Conference; shamanic teacher Sandra Ingerman; Alaska Gray Lines (listed in "Top 17 Books set in Alaska"; Cli-Fi Books; John Marshall, book critic for The Seattle Post-Intelligencer; First Alaskans Magazine; Die Presse newspaper of Austria; Endicott Studio of Mythic Arts; Sacred Hoop Magazine; Shaman's Drum Journal; Women's Fiction Book blog ;New Connexion Magazine; Bookslut; Die Presse of Austria, arctic ecologists, birders, book clubs and literary critics

 Listed as a source or publication of note in Historical Dictionary of the Inuit 2nd Ed.
 2013, and Daily Life of the Inuitby Pamela Stern, 2010;Cultural Survival Quarterly; Feminist Studies Journal and Collapsenet